THE HONOR CODE

 D. Hearing Procedures

-1. The chair will conduct the hearing according to the
+1. The chair will conduct the hearing according to the following procedures.

 2. All parties involved in the hearing may review available written evidence in the case file before the hearing.